heesungjang/use-todo/README.md

 export default TodoComponent;
 ```

-## 2️⃣ How do you new todo item to the list?
+## 2️⃣ How do you add new todo item to the list?

 ```javascript
 import React from 'react';